tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 | Base from the [GIANT Consortium](https://portals.broadinstitute.org/collaboration/giant/index.php/GIANT_consortium_data_files)|GWAS of height on 253,288 individuals| [Link](https://portals.broadinstitute.org/collaboration/giant/images/0/01/GIANT_HEIGHT_Wood_et_al_2014_publicrelease_HapMapCeuFreq.txt.gz)|
 | Simulated Target Data | Individual-level phenotype and genotype files | Data folder |

 Additionally, to perform gene set PRS analyses, information about the gene sets for which we want to calculate the PRSs are required.
 In this tutorial, we will use as input gene-sets from the **Molecular Signatures Database**.
-However, Note that PRSet also takes as input **BED and SNP files**.
+Note that PRSet also takes as input **BED and SNP files**.

 |**Data Set**|**Description**|**Download Link**|
 |:---:|:---:|:---:|